North Tipperary Intermediate Hurling Championship

 The North Tipperary Intermediate Hurling Championship is an annual inter-divisional adult hurling tournament organised by the Tipperary County Board of the Gaelic Athletic Association that has taken place in North Tipperary since 1927.
 The series of games take place during the months of March, May and April.

 The championship has always been played using a knock-out format.
 The winners and runners-up of the North Tipperary Championship joined their counterparts from the other three divisions to contest the Tipperary Intermediate Hurling Championship quarter-finals.

 There are currently 4 teams competing for this title.
 The title has been won by a total of 18 different clubs during its existence.
 The all time record holders are Burgess who have won a total of 14 titles.

-The current holders of the title are Shannon Rovers, who won the title after defeating Borrisokane on a score of 3-15 to 1-16 in the 2025 championship final.
+The current holders of the title are Portroe, who won the title after defeating Newport on a score of 0-24 to 1-16 in the 2026 championship final.